krones9000/local-piper/README.md

    ```

-   The app can then be run using:
+   In my case, when I first tried to run the streamlit app, it told me what libraries I was missing.
+So there might be some others.
+But if you carry on below and read any error messages, they should point to any missing libraries you need to pip install.
+The streamlitapp can then be run using:

    ```bash
    streamlit run streamlit_app.py